 Baker Creek Heirloom Seeds

 Baker Creek started hosting festivals in 2000 as a way to bring gardeners, homesteaders and natural food enthusiasts together to exchange ideas and seeds, to listen to speakers and to enjoy vendors, old-time music and much more.
 These festivals gave birth to the idea for our pioneer village, Bakersville.
-Other projects include our trial gardens, seed collecting expeditions, and educational produce exhibits.
+Other projects include our trial gardens that we grow each year, seed collecting expeditions, and educational produce exhibits.

 Jere and Emilee also work extensively to supply free seeds to many of the world’s poorest countries, as well as here at home in school gardens and other educational projects.
 It is their goal to educate everyone about a better, safer food supply and fight gene-altered frankenfood and the companies that support it.